5 things you didn’t know about the traditional afternoon tea

 High tea for the working class

 Contrary to popular belief, high tea was once a hearty repast enjoyed at high-level tables by the middle and working classes.
-After a long day’s labouring, working men would return home to a heavy high tea, which meant it was ate later (at 5 or 6 o’clock) in place of a late dinner, and usually consisted of a selection of cold meats, meat pies, tea and bread and butter.
+After a long day’s labouring, working men would return home to a heavy high tea, which meant it was ate later (at 5 or 6 o’clock) in place of a late dinner.
+This usually consisted of a selection of cold meats, meat pies, tea and bread and butter.